 John Grisham, L. Ron Hubbard, Irma Rombauer, Richard Paul Evans, Jack Canfield, Mark Hensen, James Redfield, Beatrix Potter, Thomas Paine, Gertrude Stein, Deepak Chopra, Upton Sinclair, Henry David Thoreau, Virginia Woolf, Tom Clancy, Stephen Crane, Margaret Atwood, L. Frank Baum, William Blake, Ken Blanchard, Robert Bly, Elizabeth Barrett Browning, Lord Byron, Willa Cather, Pat Conroy, E.E.
 Cummings, W.E.B.
 DuBois, Alexander Dumas, T.S.
 Eliot, Lawrence Ferlinghetti, Benjamin Franklin, Zane Grey, Thomas Hardy, E. Lynn Harris, Nathaniel Hawthorne, Ernest Hemingway, Robinson Jeffers, Spencer Johnson, Stephen King, Rudyard Kipling, Louis L'Amour, D.H.
 Lawrence, Rod McKuen, Marlo Morgan, John Muir, Anais Nin, Tom Peters, Edgar Allen Poe, Alexander Pope, Ezra Pound, Marcel Proust, Irma Rombauer, Carl Sandburg, Robert Service, George Bernard Shaw, Percy Bysshe Shelley, William Strunk, Alfred Lord Tennyson, Leo Tolstoy, Mark Twain, Walt Whitman.

-Obviously this list of authors who have self-published has to be understood in perspective, as it wasn't until about 1850 that mass production brought down the cost of commercially published books, and it was 1900 before the 100 titles a year became 6,000 titles a year.
-In 2014 the UK published more books per capita than any other country and UK publishers released more than 22 titles every hour over the year; so it looks as if book publishing – in one form or another - is here to stay.
+Obviously, this list of authors who have self-published has to be understood in perspective as it wasn’t until about 1850 that mass production brought down the cost of commercially produced books, and it was 1900 before the 100 titles a year became 6,000 titles a year.
+In 2014 the UK released more than 22 titles every hour over the year; so it looks as if book publishing – in one form or another – is here to stay.